 I’m not saying you should travel while suffering from morning sickness and a doctor should always be consulted.
 But if like me you have no choice but to travel while morning sick here are my top tips for surviving flying and morning sickness.
 I do mean surviving because when flying with morning sickness, this is the best outcome you can hope for:

-Tips for surviving flying and morning sickness
+Top 10 Tips for flying and morning sickness survival!

 1. Fly Business or First